-I am convinced, and have instructed family members as well as patients to think “life” and take charge when adversities arise.
+I am so convinced of this that I have instructed family members as well as patients to think life and take charge when adversities arise.
 It was Alexander the Great who stated, “I am dying with the help of too many physicians.”

 I also believe that several good laughs a day will help keep the doctor away.
-In India, there are actual laughing clubs that people can attend before going to work.
+In India, they actually have laughing clubs that you can attend before going to work.
 The writer Norman Cousins stated, “Laughter is a form of internal jogging.
 It moves your internal organs around.
 It enhances respiration.
 It is an igniter of great expectations.”

-When attending to my patients in their home, I always instructed them that upon awakening, they should say, “Good morning sun,” even if the sun ain’t shining.
-I would also instruct them to simply meditate for about 10 minutes and experience the life energy in their bodies and minds.
+When attending my patients in their homes, I always instructed them that upon awakening, they should say, “Good morning, sun,” even if the sun ain’t shining.
+I would also instruct them just to meditate for about 10 minutes and experience the life energy in their bodies and minds.

 It was Robert Orben, a humorist, who stated, “Quit worrying about your health.
 It’ll go away.”
 Now that statement is funny, but I don’t think it’s quite true.
 I certainly believe that everyone should be concerned about their health and work on it by incorporating healthy habits, good nutrition, exercise and yearly checkups.